kauri-io/Content/ZeppelinOS/Deploy and Upgrade.md

   }
   ```
+This is a basic contract that initializes 3 variables: year, age and name.
+We will update it later to make it more useful.

-In ZeppelinOS we use an initialize function instead of a standard constructor because this allows for the contract to be upgradeable. **Initializable.sol** is the contract we imported from the zos library, which makes it possible for us to have this initialize function.
+In ZeppelinOS we use an initialize function instead of a standard constructor because this allows for the contract to be upgradeable. **Initializable.sol** is a contract we've imported from the zos library.
+It makes it possible to have the initialize function.

-Now that we have created our contract we can compile and add information to the **zos.json** file through the following command:
+After creating our contract, we're ready to compile and add information to our **zos.json** file:

   `$ zos add FirstContract`

 ## Deploying

-We have installed and created our contract.
-Now we can test it with ganache our personal blockchain.
+It's time to deploy our contract onto our test network using ganache our personal blockchain.

 To start ganache, open a separate terminal window and type the following command:

   `$ ganache-cli --port 9545 --deterministic`

-You should see something similar to this:
+You should see something similar:
   ```
   Available Accounts
   ==================